seojuice

 FAQ

 Is Framer's SEO actually competitive with Webflow in 2026?
 Close, not identical.
-Framer caught up materially in 2024-2025 with SSR by default, CMS collections, per-page <head> controls, and structured-data fields.
-Webflow still has the edge on nested collections and complex filter-URL handling.
-For 80% of sites I see, the gap is closed.
+Framer caught up in 2024-2025 with SSR by default, CMS collections, and per-page <head> controls.
+Webflow still has the edge on nested collections, filter-URL handling, and bulk redirects.
+For 80% of the sites I see, the gap is closed.

 Do I still need to worry about JavaScript rendering on Framer pages?
-Not for default-built Framer pages.
+Not for default-built pages.
 Framer ships server-rendered HTML by default since 2024.
 The exception is highly animated detail pages with heavy client-side state.
-Verify with curl -A "Googlebot" against three sample pages to be sure.
+Verify with curl -A "Googlebot" against three sample pages.

-How long after launching a Framer site does it take to start ranking?
-Same range as any new site: 14-30 days for first Search Console pickup, 60-90 days for query-level ranking signal.
-Migrating from a ranked site, expect a 10-20% temporary impressions dip in weeks 2-4 while Google re-crawls the redirect map.
+How long after launching a Framer site does it take to rank?
+Same range as any new site.
+A fresh launch starts showing Search Console impressions within roughly two to four weeks; query-level rankings take months, not weeks.
+Migrating from a ranked site, expect a 10-20% impressions dip in the first few weeks while Google re-crawls the redirect map.

 Can I host a Framer site on my own domain and CDN?
-Custom domain yes, custom CDN no. Framer's CDN is part of the platform.
-This is the same posture as Webflow and Wix.
+Custom domain yes, custom CDN no. Framer's CDN is part of the platform, same posture as Webflow and Wix.

 <script type="application/ld+json"> {"@context":"https://schema.org","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"Is Framer's SEO actually competitive with Webflow in 2026?","acceptedAnswer":{"@type":"Answer","text":"Close, not identical.
 Framer caught up materially in 2024-2025 with SSR by default, CMS collections, per-page head controls, and structured-data fields.
 Webflow still has the edge on nested collections and complex filter-URL handling.
 For 80% of sites, the gap is closed."}},{"@type":"Question","name":"Do I still need to worry about JavaScript rendering on Framer pages?","acceptedAnswer":{"@type":"Answer","text":"Not for default-built Framer pages.
 Framer ships server-rendered HTML by default since 2024.
 The exception is highly animated detail pages with heavy client-side state.
 Verify with curl against three sample pages to be sure."}},{"@type":"Question","name":"How long after launching a Framer site does it take to start ranking?","acceptedAnswer":{"@type":"Answer","text":"Same range as any new site: 14-30 days for first Search Console pickup, 60-90 days for query-level ranking signal.
 Migrating from a ranked site, expect a 10-20% temporary impressions dip in weeks 2-4 while Google re-crawls the redirect map."}},{"@type":"Question","name":"Can I host a Framer site on my own domain and CDN?","acceptedAnswer":{"@type":"Answer","text":"Custom domain yes, custom CDN no. Framer's CDN is part of the platform.
 This is the same posture as Webflow and Wix."}},{"@type":"Question","name":"What's the one Framer-specific SEO mistake you see most often at handoff?","acceptedAnswer":{"@type":"Answer","text":"Every page sharing the same title-template prefix.
 Designers set the site-level title pattern and leave the per-page overrides empty, so every page reads 'Site Name | Page Title' with the same prefix.
 Easy to fix in an hour."}}]} </script>